28 Oct 16 powerful ways to build resilience in kids

 5. Push their comfort zone

 Here, the goal is to try something a young person is a little nervous about but is still willing to try.
-This means when they succeed, they’ll have confidence that they can overcome other things.
+This means when they succeed, they’ll build confidence and have belief that they can overcome other things.
 Their comfort zone expands and they start to approach the unknown with enthusiasm.
 Even when they’re not sure they can do something, they remember the last time they thought that, and remember how well they did in pushing through.
 They will remember when they last had superpowers.

 If they don’t succeed first time, which they probably won’t, get them back on their feet and trying again as quickly as possible.
 This can avoid them having a negative experience that reinforces their self-doubt.
 Instead, trying again and succeeding, no matter how long it takes, builds their focus and resolve to come out on top.